futuregrid/manual/doc/source/preface.rst

 configurations on a public/private cloud, and run their experiments.
 They will be able to save their configurations and execute their experiments using the provided tools.
-The FutureGrid test bed is composed of a high-speed network connecting distributed clusters of high performance computers.
+The FutureGrid test bed is composed of a high-speed network, connecting distributed clusters of high performance computers.
 FutureGrid will employ virtualization technology that will allow the test bed to support a wide range of operating systems.